Do you know that the environment is the number one cause of cancer?

 Ultimately, our exposure to environmental contaminants leads to 70 to 90% of the nearly two million cancers diagnosed each year in the United States.
 By learning more about environmental risk factors, you’ll be prepared to select mitigation techniques and healthier alternatives.

-As consumers, when we become proactive and take charge of our well being, the consumer products we choose yield healthier outcomes.
-We can demand and expect products that are natural, organic, and sustainably sourced.
-This requires that we educate ourselves and know the difference between clever marketing and honest labeling.
+As consumers, when we become proactive and take charge of our well-being, the consumer products we choose yield healthier outcomes.
+We can demand and expect products and services that are natural, organic, and sustainably sourced.

 Look for Our In-Depth Articles On These Environmental Risk Factors